kean0212/LearnJava/ContainersInDepth/README.md

 4. Extending `AbstractSet` is same as extending `AbstractCollection`.
 Need to override `size()` and `iterator()`.
 To make the "set" modifiable, we also need to override the method `remove()` in `iterator()` and `add(E e)` in the "set".
 All the other methods are based upon these.
 [SlowSet.java](https://github.com/kean0212/Thinking-In-Java-Notes/blob/master/ContainersInDepth/SlowSet.java).

+### Hashing for Speed

+The idea behind `HashMap`:
+1. The hash code of the key is used to locate the **bucket** in the buckets which is an array.
+2. Then linear search is used to find the key inside the bucket.

+Apparently, bucket can have **collision** unless the hashing function was a **perfect**.
+The real implementation of `HashMap` in jdk1.8 is similar except each bucket has a maximum size of 2.
+If the size exceeds the threshold, the map resizes.